lrberge/2025_REGIS_algorithm/README.md

 ### Algorithms for patent data

-Welcome to the repository of the REGIS's course *Algorithms for patent data* by Laurent Bergé (2025-06-19).
+Welcome to the repository of the REGIS's course *Algorithms for empirical research* by Laurent Bergé (2025-06-19).

 The website of the course is: https://lrberge.github.io/2025_REGIS_algorithm/